leomarcov/debian-openbox/script_autosnap/README.md

 ![peek-12-10-2017-20-43](https://user-images.githubusercontent.com/32820131/40352231-9d64c1fa-5dae-11e8-8137-890cadf2c293.gif)

 ## Install
 Use `install.sh` script.
-The script will be installed and system and Openbox config file autoconfigured for call the script when middle click in titlebar is pressed.
+The script will be installed and Openbox config file autoconfigured for call the script when middle click in titlebar is pressed.

 ## Manual install
   * Download `autosnap` and copy the script to accessible PATH directory and make it executable.